alex-glv/elastic-k8s/DESIGN.md

 ```

 It's possible to add extra replica before upgrade procedure to have 3 nodes available at all times during upgrade.

+## Back-up and recovery
+Since we are using persistantvolumes and pvc's, the backup could be achieved by backing up the volumes and creating daily/hourly snapshots of our data volumes.